 takes around 40 minutes BLACON FARM

-The shortest and an easy walk.
-All on solid track, road or pavement so no need for hiking gear!
+The shortest and easiest walk.
+All on a solid track, road or pavement so no need for hiking gear!
 See the heart of our village and, weather permitting, take in some fantastic views over South Warwickshire and the Cotswolds.

 Below is a map and step by step instructions, with photos, but there are also 3 other ways that you can choose to get the information:

 - You can download a handy one page guide for this route, which you can print out, by clicking HERE